 At the time an individual is issued his or her Declaration of Candidacy, nomination papers, or any other paper evidencing an intention to be a candidate for public office, the elections official, shall give the individual a blank form of the code and a copy of this chapter.
 The elections official shall inform each candidate for public office that subscription to the code is voluntary.
 The elections official shall accept, at all times prior to the election, all completed forms that are properly subscribed to by a candidate for public office and shall retain them for public inspection until 30 days after the election.
-Every code subscribed to by a candidate for public office by a candidate for public by a candidate for public office by a candidate for public by a candidate for public
+Every code subscribed to by a candidate for public office by a candidate for public by a candidate for public office by a candidate for public by a candidate for public by a candidate for public by a c

-EC §§20400 - 20444
+EC §§20440 - 20444